Vectorredz/cs32-mp1/README.md

 2. **TEST THE LIST**
     - Update [test_settings_r.h](mirror-flower/test_settings_r.h) settings to desired values
     - Run [reflection.c](mirror-flower/reflection.c)
-    - If any bugs are caught, debug with given error info and look at the line the operation failed in the **INPUT_FILE**
+    - If any bugs are caught, debug with given error info and look at the line the operation failed in the files in **INPUT_DIRECTORY**
 3. **GRAPHS**
     - Analyze the graph generated by the tester in **OUTPUT_FILE** for each operation, and judge whether it is constant, linear, or logarithmic in nature.